adamavenir/sarahavenir.com/content/blog/2023/what-trees.md

 date: 2023-03-07T12:25:04.026Z
 ---

+## Or: Why I don't do things anymore

 I don't know if it's getting older or the experience of running businesses and having to make all of these meta-decisions all the time, but somehow I've become a "forest" person.
 You know how people criticize other people for not being able to see the forest for the trees?
 I'm the opposite of that.

 I have become suspicious of trees.
 Whenever someone says "Oh hey, this tree is a problem," my instinct is "Hold on.
 Zoom out.
 We can't know that this one tree is a problem until we look at the whole forest.
 Also we need to talk about the meaning of life."